ImranFarouq/Blog_Verse/README.md

 * MongoDB database for efficient data storage.
 * Deployed on Amazon EC2 instance for scalability and reliability.
 * Infrastructure as Code (IaC) with Terraform for streamlined deployment.

+# Deployment
+Automate the deployment process using Terraform for easy scaling and maintenance on the Amazon EC2 cloud instance.